Nashville officer in shooting loses police power amid review

 Finally, later, Eastep pulled a "silver, shiny cylindrical object" from his pocket and pointed it at officers.
 The object, it turned out, was not a weapon, Aaron said.

-Nashville Mayor John Cooper said he was “disturbed” by Thursday’s shooting, adding that, "We will learn from this awful event and continue to do everything we can to prevent similar incidents in the future.”
+“Landon was very loving, he always had me laughing,” she said.
+“He was all around exceptional, he tried to do anything he could to make people happy.”

-Cooper also noted that officers have begun being paired with mental health professionals.
-That didn't happen during this incident, Aaron said, because so far, that program has been limited to two precincts.
-In the wake of the interstate shooting, the police chief announced Friday that the pilot program will soon expand to two additional precincts.
+NAACP of Nashville President Sheryl Guinn called the case “heartbreaking," adding she wasn't surprised after watching Black community members be ignored by other police shootings.
+Her organization was monitoring the case because even though Eastep was white, she said he was treated unfairly by law enforcement.

 In September, Eastep's landlord filed an eviction case against him, court documents show.
-The following month, his wife filled out a registration form for them to participate in Nashville's judicially run diversion program that helps settle eviction cases during the COVID-19 pandemic between tenants and their landlords by securing U.S. Treasury Emergency Rental Assistance Program money or federal coronavirus relief funds.
+The following month, his wife filled out a registration form for them to participate in Nashville's judicially run diversion program that helps settle eviction cases during the COVID-19 pandemic using federal assistance.

 Reynolds reported from Louisville, Kentucky.